trkin/trk_datatables_js/README.md

 yarn unlink trk_datatables
 yarn add trk_datatables
 ```

+Also to debug on Rails app, you can put `debugger` in
+`node_modules/trk_datatables/src/index.js` and change (simply add new line)
+`app/javascript/packs/application.js` to triger webpack rebuild.

 For icons we used http://fontello.com/ `npm install fontello-cli -g` and open a
 page: